mandotc/Lab5/readme.txt

   f)  Edit - The user is re-prompted for input into the array (all elements)
   g)  Exit - terminate the program
 3. Loop back to step 2
-There should be at least 4 functions used in this program
+There should be at least 4 functions used in this program.
+The argument should be the array itself in most of these functions.

 You should probably use a global const int for array size.
 Do not use global variables unless they’re constants!